Skip to Content

 From Robe, you want to continue on the B1 to Mt Gambier, where you can see Blue Lake.

-Start early so you can get there before lunch, and have the rest of the day to drive to the Grampians.
+Start early so you can get there before lunch, and have the rest of the day to drive from South Australia into Victoria and the Grampians.

-It is a fair trek to the Grampians from here at 221 km from Mt Gambier, as you pass into Victoria.
+It is a fair trek to the Grampians National Park from here at 221 km from Mt Gambier, as you pass into Victoria.
 You want to take the C187 and C216 to Hall’s Gap.

 Once you’ve arrived, you’ll find there are plenty of things to do in Halls Gap.
 Walks, visiting some of the spectacular lookouts and checking out the zoo and botanic gardens!